Humanity-Unleashed/pretraining/benchmarking/README.md

 TESTS/Analysis:
-* test n_steps, more accurate at monthly, quarterly or yearly etc.
+* test n_steps, more accurate at monthly, quarterly or yearly?
 * MAE distribution across all datasets (per model)
 * token overhead - with 40+ years of monthly data, predicting 1 year, does the token overhead of providing 39+ years of data degrade performance? test vs. 10 years etc. (record n_tokens in logs)

 ## Installation
 > [!Note]